 By Father Clement “Clem” Olukunle Oyafemi

-(Father Clement Olukunle Oyafemi – Father “Clem” is the Coordinator of the Intercultural Ministry of the Diocese since 2020.
-He has two master’s degrees, one in theology and one in religious education and a bachelor’s degree in philosophy.
-He shares with Sister Thea his passion for the Lord and music.
-Father Clem founded the Rejoice Ministry of African Worship Songs –AFRAWOS– in 2002.)
+(Excerpt from the book Theological Reflections for Sundays and Solemnities of Liturgical Year B, 2011 by Father Clem-alias Clemente de Dios, Coordinator of the Intercultural Ministry of the Diocese since 2020.
+Father Clem has two master’s degrees, one in theology and the other in religious education, and a BA in Philosophy.
+Sharing with Sister Thea Bowman a passion for the Lord and music, Father Clem founded the Rejoice Ministry of African Worship Songs –AFRAWOS– in 2002.)